 4. Almond flour

-Made from finely ground almonds, it has a moist texture and nutty flavor that enhances the taste of baked goods.
+Made from finely ground almonds, almond flour has a moist texture and nutty flavor that enhances the taste of baked goods.
 In addition, almond flour is a good source of protein and fiber, making it a healthier alternative to other types of flour.

 To substitute one cup of oat flour, use 3/4 cup of almond flour.